 Place the cuttings in the water ensuring the entire leaf is not covered.

 Be sure to replace stale water with fresh water every other day.

-How long does it take for christmas cactus to root?
+How long it takes for christmas cactus to root

 It usually takes between 2 – 3 weeks for a christmas cactus to root.
 Cuttings root quickly in both soil and water.
 Within 6 – 8 weeks new growths will appear on a cutting planted in soil indicating that you have a new plant with a healthy root system.
 Within 6 – 8 weeks the roots of a cutting in water will be long enough to repot the cutting in soil.